Step 3. Select Workloads to Process

-- Click the Add button.
+- Click Add.

 This source is available only for backup copy jobs that process VMware or Hyper-V VMs.

-As an alternative, you can create a backup copy job with an empty source — that is, do not add any machines at this step of the wizard.
+As an alternative, you can create a backup copy job with an empty source — that is, do not add any workloads at this step of the wizard.
 In this case, you need to configure a secondary destination for the source backup job and link it to the created backup copy job.
 For more information, see Linking Backup Jobs to Backup Copy Jobs.

-When selecting machines, consider the following limitations:
+When selecting workloads, consider the following limitations:

-- Within one backup copy job, Veeam Backup & Replication processes machines of one platform only.
+- Within one backup copy job, Veeam Backup & Replication processes workloads of one platform only.
 For example, within one backup copy job, you cannot process backups of VMware vSphere and Microsoft Hyper-V VMs or backups of VMs and physical machines.

 - The following applies to the periodic copy mode:

-When you add a machine From infrastructure or From backups, Veeam Backup & Replication picks the most recent backup as a data source.
+When you add a workload From infrastructure or From backups, Veeam Backup & Replication picks the most recent backup as a data source.
 If Veeam Backup & Replication picks source backups with different block sizes during different backup copy intervals, the backup copy job will fail.